 The Carmel Green Teens

 The Carmel Green Teen Micro-Grant Program was created in 2009 to empower young people to take action by funding youth-driven projects that reduce pollution, conserve natural resources, save energy, or restore native habitats or species.
-The program is administratively supported by Hamilton County Community Foundation, an affiliate of the Central Indiana Community Foundation, and offers funding for volunteer sustainability projects designed and carried out by young people in Camel or Clay township in Indiana.
+The program is funded by Carmel Utilities and is administratively supported by Hamilton County Community Foundation, an affiliate of the Central Indiana Community Foundation, and offers funding for volunteer sustainability projects designed and carried out by young people in Camel or Clay township in Indiana.

 A committee of volunteers, consisting entirely of teens from Carmel schools, reviews micro-grants and awards up to $1,000 to qualifying projects.
 Over 90 percent of the group’s budget goes directly to funding environmental youth projects.